Field Types and Properties

 • Open a PDF Consent document (applicable only if the form is used as the study's consent form)

-Properties Specific to Help Buttons
+Properties Specific to Buttons:

 When defining a URL in the help button properties, the complete URL must be defined.
 Example: http://www.crucialdatasolutions.com.